 Senior forward Chasity Clayton also nabbed ACC Sixth Player of the Year accolades, as Florida State finished in the top 10 nationally in both scoring and field goal percentage.
 FSU's 74.8 points per game average and .453 shooting percentage were its highest marks in 20 years.

 Without a doubt, Wyckoff was one of the greatest Seminoles ever to wear the Garnet and Gold on the hardwood before playing nine seasons in the WNBA.
 Wyckoff's experience at the professional level has given the Seminoles a rare commodity on the bench.

-In her first year back at FSU, Wyckoff, a star versatile forward during her career, helped tutor all-conference forwards Cierra Bravard and Natasha Howard.
-Bravard later signed a professional contract with the WNBA's San Antonio SilverStars, while Howard, a sophomore, led the ACC in double-doubles (12).
+In her first year back at FSU, Wyckoff, a star versatile forward during her career, helped tutor all-conference forwards Cierra Bravard and Howard.
+Bravard later signed a professional contract with the WNBA's San Antonio SilverStars and played the 2013 WNBA season with the Seattle Storm.
+Howard led the ACC in double-doubles in 2012.

 A native of West Chester, Ohio, the talented post/wing was one of the top high school players in the country before signing a National Letter of Intent with FSU in 1997 in what was Semrau's first season in Tallahassee.

 In her freshman year, Wyckoff made an immediate impact as she set a single-season record at the time with 80 blocks on her way to earning ACC All-Freshman Team honors.
 Conference accolades continued to roll in during her next three years with a pair of All-ACC Third Team selections (1999 and 2000) and finally an All-ACC First Team honor as a senior in 2001.